johnnyslots/mime-type-detection/README.md

 - video/x-ms-wmv
 - video/webm
 - video/ogg
-- video/mpeg

-Note that the last one on the list was added for support beyond the basic requirements.
+- video/mpeg (added for support beyond the basic requirements)

 I considered different approaches for implementation and after some thought I decided to build this client-side only.
 Of course, there are trade-offs, but for this purpose I thought a wiser choice is performing the validation on the frontend while avoiding unnecessary waste of network bandwith and server resource.
 If backend validation is required, I am happy to add that here, as well.